GoInterject/GoInterject.github.io/wPortal/StaffPage.md

 ## Overview

 The [Interject Portal](https://portal.gointerject.com/) site allows you to add, edit, or delete users from your organization via the Staff Page.
-This page will show you how to do this.
+Here you can also activate or deactivate a user.
+Viewing the Staff Page and all the functionally with it is only accomplished with the ClientAdmin [role](/wPortal/INTERJECT-Roles.html#clientadmin-role).

 ### The Staff Page